Do Go On - 334 - Pan Am Flight 73

 Yeah, wow.

-I'm sure there must have been officials there
+Yeah, it was a bit of, I'm sure there must have been officials there.

-when you've got a plane full of people.
+But it's a really delicate sort of hostage situation when you've got a plane full of people.

-So, yeah, they couldn't exactly just barge in
+So, yeah, they couldn't exactly just barge in.

-or we'll shoot this guy.
+Oh, we'll shoot this guy.

-and then threw him out of the plane door onto a ramp below.
+But shortly after the hijackers became impatient and shot Kumar point blank and then threw him out of the plane door on

-Pakistani personnel on the ramp reported that Kumar
+Pakistani personnel on the ramp reported that Kumar was still breathing when he was placed

-but he was pronounced dead on the way to the hospital in Karachi.
+in an ambulance, but he was pronounced dead on the way to the hospital in Karachi.

 So just awful.